 But what exactly should you focus your attention on when it comes to learning new skills?
 You probably want to pick skills to learn that have universal appeal and can be applied to many different types of client projects.

-Here are 5 exciting design specialties to broaden your skill set.
+Here are five exciting design specialties to broaden your skillset.

 Long used in the advertising industry, motion graphics are making their way onto the web as well.
 Motion graphics can be applied to everything from animated typography to responsive mobile app design.

-Software such ascan help turn you into a motion graphics pro.
+Software such as Adobe After Effects can help turn you into a motion graphics pro.
 Of course, motion graphics software is not cheap, but the percentage increase of what you can charge for your work will more than make up for it.

-3D is absolutely exploding right now in the design world.
+3D has exploded in the design world.
 Especially with the advances in 3D CAD technology, which is taking the craft from the esoteric realm of product designers and animators and placing the power in the hands of the common people to create virtually anything they can dream up.
-The rise of 3D printing is also helping to generate more interest in 3D.
-Free software like Blender and SketchUp can get you started in this exciting field.